mjfrigaard/sharing-your-work/manuscript/00intro.md

 ![](images/00-tools-need.png)

-We decided to take a step back and write a book that describes a data science workflow, or *shows how these tools work together*.
+We decided to take a step back and write a book that describes a data science toolchain, or *shows how these tools work together*.
 We'll show you how R, RStudio, Git, & Github can be used to create elegant yet durable data analysis products.

 We chose to center this book around a particular use case, so there will be code files and tools we'll use that are specific to this project.
 But we've chosen not to spend too much time on the content of these files (we've documented them if you want to look into the details).